Saturday, 8 February 2025

 In the late sixties and seventies, the Lord Mayor of Belfast's official mode of transport was a stately Rolls-Royce Phantom VI.

-This car was, without doubt, the finest mode of transport the first citizen has ever used; nothing has matched it ever since.
+This car was, without doubt, the finest mode of transport the first citizen has ever used; and it has been peerless ever since.

-I have attempted, in vain, to obtain information from Belfast City Council about earlier mayoral transport.
+I have attempted, in vain, to obtain information from Belfast City Council about earlier civic transport; perhaps First Citizens used their own forms of transport.

 Remarkably enough, I gather that the Lord Mayor's was the very first Phantom VI ever produced and was the official mayoral car from 1968 until 1978, when Belfast City Council sold it.